mathiskakal/moonshot/documents/rexmax-specifications.md

 My original architecture choice was monolithic, based on the (wrong) assumption that it would allow me to iterate faster.

-This was very problematic when I discovered during the development of the app, that the production database was closed after working hours (another wrong assumption, which is that enterprise database are necessarily up 99.9% of the time).
+This was very problematic when I discovered during the development of the app, that the production database was closed after working hours (another wrong assumption, which is that enterprise databases are necessarily up 99.9% of the time).
 I found myself having to display tables from: A remote table, a local table, a test mock and a temporary mock to compensate from the lack of db.
 My monolith was simply not modular enough to combine all of those.
-That is when I scrapped all of the code after two weeks of development, made some research about common architectures and patterns for similar React + Backend projects.
+That is why I scrapped all of the code after two weeks of development, made some research about common architectures and patterns for similar React + Backend projects.
 That is when I settled for the current services-oriented, layered architecture I have currently.
 This meant that I had to rewrite most of the specs as well too, and had to announce it to the stakeholders too, who were supportive thankfully.

 Next time I will search for an architecture first!

 I was also too optimistic with the rapid iteration of the product and thought it was a good idea to test it with the user before having an MVP.
 That also wasted some precious time.
 I scrapped the testing protocol too and went back to focusing on delivering the MVP first.

-Finally, my biggest worry is finding the compromise between the good "academic" deliverable, and the good "business" delivery.
+Finally, my biggest worry is finding the compromise between the good "academic" deliverables, and the good "business" delivery.
 Having to rewrite documents every time I learned something new about good practices and architecture is not something I would have done if I were to be focused solely on delivering a great product.
 But in my rush to catch up for my wrong architecture choice, I also had to rewrite documents.
 This is partly why this document came in late, relative to the deadline.

-I also took the hard decision of adopting a "test-last" approach, simply because I do not have the time to drive my development with tests.
+I also took the tough decision of adopting a "test-last" approach, simply because I do not have the time to drive my development with tests.
 I do plan however, to build up my testing capabilities in the following weeks, as described in the Quality Assurance section.

 Those were of course, valuable lessons, and the stress they generated will surely remind me to do differently next time!